EntCollNet/BugFlow/README.md

 # BugFlow
 Bug flow is a community resource for developing and sharing entomological collection digitization workflows and modules.
+Plans are to capture the methods and practices used to do this work and incorporate new versioning and metadata practices for workflows developed using these modules.
+If time allows, include some exemplar digitization workflows that were built from these new modules and incorporating the new metadata information and publishing them in several formats (PDF, DOCX, TXT).
+To support wider adoption and ease-of-use, the group will endeavor to produce versions in multiple languages.

 ## About BugFlow
 See the [About BugFlow](about_us.md) page to learn about our history and project members.